-Chris Camara focuses her practice on complex commercial litigation, government enforcement and white collar defense.
-Ms. Camara represents clients in both state and federal courts at the trial and appellate level.
+Chris Camara focuses her practice on complex commercial litigation, government enforcement action and white-collar defense.
+Ms. Camara represents clients in both state and federal courts at the trial and appellate level as well as before various specialty courts and adjudication boards.

 Ms. Camara devotes significant time to her pro bono practice which focuses on prison violence, religious freedom of death row inmates and constitutional right protection.